thomas-barthelemy/Project-Exchange-Format/README.md

 * MUST have a **members** field as an Array defining the project members and their role.
 * SHOULD have a **description** field as a string representing the project description.
 * SHOULD have a **parentId** field as a string representing the unique identifier of the parent project (if any).
-* SHOULD have a **authorId** field as a string representing the unique identifier of an user.
+* SHOULD have a **authorId** field as a string representing the unique identifier of the user who created the issue.
 * SHOULD have a **creationDate** field as a string representing the project creation date.
 * SHOULD have a **lastUpdate** field as a string representing the project last update date.